Make sure you check on the university, college or conservatoire website for any updates about course changes as a result of COVID-19.

 Course summary

-Overview The Graduate Diploma in Economics provides a core training in Economics for those who do not already have an extensive recent economics background.
+Overview The Graduate Diploma in Economics provides core training in Economics for those who do not already have an extensive recent economics background.
 The course is offered over 10 months, full-time.
 Graduates of the programme who achieve a good pass may progress to Master’s-level study on our Academic and Professional Programme, which is suitable for those who wish to progress either to a PhD in Economics, or to employment as a professional economist in government, a financial institution, business, commerce, industry, an international agency or another similar organisation.
 About This Course The Graduate Diploma in Economics is taken over 10 months, full-time.
 As well as being a qualification in its own right, it provides a sound basis for progression to further postgraduate study.
 Students who successfully secure a good pass on our Graduate Diploma, subject to the appropriate choice of options, are guaranteed a place on our MSc degree programme.
 The Diploma consists of a combination of undergraduate-level taught modules.
 There are compulsory modules in intermediate microeconomics, intermediate macroeconomics and econometrics.
-In additional to these, you’ll choose options from a range of modules covering areas including international trade, behavioural economics, economic thought and mathematical economics.
-The options give you the opportunity to study areas that interest you at an advanced level.
+In addition to these, you’ll choose options from a range of modules covering areas including corporate finance, behavioural economics, global trade, strategy, mathematical economics, econometrics and programming.
+The options give you the opportunity to study areas that interest you at a more advanced level.
 By way of additional support, the School of Economics runs an intensive course in Mathematics and Statistics for Economists in the fortnight before the degree starts in September.
 This incorporates the techniques of calculus, statistical analysis and statistical computing.
-While not compulsory it is strongly recommended that students attend this course.
+While not compulsory, it is strongly recommended that students attend this course.
 Disclaimer Course details are subject to change.
 You should always confirm the details on the provider's website: www.uea.ac.uk

 Modules